wordswords/dpc-resume/CV.md

 ___Feb 2023 -> Jan 2024___

 1) Beat cancer (full remission, cured)
-2) Worked on upskilling on personal projects such as my [home lab](https://davidcraddock.net/my-home-network/)
+2) Worked on up-skilling on personal projects such as my [home lab](https://davidcraddock.net/my-home-network/)
 3) Worked on building out my VWorkbench project, a extensive [Linux development environment](https://github.com/wordswords/vWorkbench.git)
 4) Worked part-time in the music industry DJing on Twitch.tv, earning money every week and also raising a lot of money for charity from my home music studio